ibm-cloud-docs/power-iaas/pricing.md

 IBM charges with the base price hourly per connection.
 The base price varies per region.
 So, if you use one VPN connection that is active for a month, the monthly bill would be the VPN hourly base price for your region X 24 hours X 30 days.
 For example, if VPN is used in a US region and the US base price is $0.05 per VPN instance, the monthly price would be $36.
 VPN charges are associated with the {{site.data.keyword.powerSys_notm}} Workspace resource.

-[Query-5]{: tag-red}Replaced the word "geography" with "region".
-Is "region" better or "location"?